-Founded in 1902 as a women’s chorus, the Arioso Chorale of the Friday Morning Music Club became a mixed chorus in 1986.
-Now beginning its sixth year under the direction of Mr. Paul Leavitt, the Chorale continues its efforts to become a major contributor to the Washington, DC musical scene, dedicated to musical collaboration, as it is usually accompanied by an orchestral ensemble.
+Founded in 1902 as a women’s chorus, the Arioso Chorale of the Friday Morning Music Club became a mixed choir in 1986.
+Now beginning its seventh year under the direction of Paul Leavitt, the Chorale continues its efforts to become a major contributor to the Washington DC community music scene, dedicated to musical collaboration, as it is usually accompanied by an orchestral ensemble.

-Chorale rehearsals take place on Sunday afternoons from 1:30pm – 4:00pm.
+Chorale rehearsals take place on Sunday afternoons from 1:30pm – 4:00pm at the Lutheran Church of the Reformation (212 Capitol Street, NE, Washington, DC) starting August 29, 2021.

 In addition to the Solo & Chamber performance opportunities, soloists are encouraged to contact Mr. Leavitt about opportunities to sing on Chorale concerts during the year.

 Singers in all voice parts are encouraged to join the Chorale.
-Singers new to the Club and the Chorale can expect to be auditioned by Mr. Leavitt in order to establish capability and part placement.
+Singers new to the Club and the Chorale can expect to be auditioned by Mr. Leavitt to ensure proper voice placement in the Chorale.

 For detailed audition requirements, visit our auditions page.